jdc20181/BeffsBrowser/README.md

 # Announcments

+**Version  2.2 Will be ready soon!**

+I am applying some final touches for this release.
+This is a large update, and includes a lot of changes and fixes that will make BeffsBrowser a more stable application.

+Release date is approx - next week sometime!

 **Arcade Feature is being depreciated!**

 A Depreciation Life Cycle and the reason behind this is explained in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Depreciation-of-Arcade-Moving-BeffsBrowser-Forward)